sll552/CorsairLED-MB-Plugin/README.md

 # Corsair LED MusicBee Plugin
 This Repo contains the CorsairLED Musicbee Plugin.
-The Plugin aims to provide support for spectrograph visualisation on Corsair RGB LED Devices using the CUE SDK.
+The Plugin aims to provide support for spectrogram visualization on Corsair RGB LED Devices using the CUE SDK.

 ## Supported Devices
 All Corsair CUE enabled Keyboards, tested only with K95 Platinum